frictionlessdata/schema-collaboration/documentation/User.md

 On this page you are able to Edit this datapackage to change its status and add collaborators.
 In the example below we add the collaborator "Jane Doe" and selecting "Save".

-After this step, select "Datapackages" again and in the "List of Datapackages", "Jane Doe" will appear as a "Collaborator".
+After this step, select "Datapackages" again and in the "List of Datapackages", "Jane Doe" will appear as a "collaborator".

 | ![list_of_datapackages_with_collaborator](images/list_of_datapackages_with_collaborator.png) |
 |---|

 ## Options for a datapackage
-Each Datapackage has a set of options:
+Each datapackage has a set of options:

 |![options_for_a_datapackage](images/options_for_datapackage.png)|
 |---|

- * Edit Datapackage: takes you to the "Datapackage creator" in order to make changes to the data package
+ * "Edit Datapackage": takes you to the "Datapackage creator" in order to make changes to the data package
- * Manage Datapackage: place to add comments and also to edit the datapackage collaborators and status of the datapackage
+ * "Manage Datapackage": place to add comments and also to edit the datapackage collaborators and status of the datapackage
- * Collaborator View: takes you to the page that is accessible without login/password, which can be sent to collaborators.
+ * "Preview": takes you to the page that is accessible without login/password, which can be sent to collaborators.
 Collaborators can read and write comments, see datapackage information, edit  and download the datapackage.
+ * "Copy Link": copies the same URL as "Preview" to the clipboard.
+This is to make it easy to send it by email.

 ## Download button
 The "Download" button appears on different pages, always with the same options: